 Understanding everything listed on your prescription label can be a challenge.
 Comprehending your medication label will help with good health and avoid accidents.

 However, sometimes the labels on your prescription medicines seem overloaded with confusing information.
-No matter your age, learning how to read a medication label is essential to overall good health.
+Learning how to read a medication label is essential to overall good health, no matter your age.

 Key Information on the Label

 The label on your prescription bottle includes several familiar pieces of information, including:

 A prescription identification number

 While the bottle provides essential information and instructions, you will get the most detailed info about the drug from the pharmacy sheet that comes with the prescription.
 A pharmacy information sheet will include:

 Warnings.
 This section warns users about specific ingredients in the substance and cautions against mixing the medication with other substances.
 It also mentions harmful dosage information.